joonkoo/dotgen/README.md

 MATLAB program for generating dot array stimuli for magnitude perception studies

 'dotGenJP' and 'dotGenJP_peri' are MATLAB functions that creates magnitude dimension parameters for constructing dot arrays systematically across a 3D space defined by number (N), size (Sz), and spacing (Sp), according to the framework developed by DeWind, Adams, Platt, & Brannon (2015).
 The two dotGenJP functions use a slightly different definition of the Sz dimension, that is elaborated in Park, DeWind, Woldorff, & Brannon (2016).

 'dotField2GKA' is a MATLAB function that generates a field of non-overlapping dots of various radii, written by Geoffrey K. Adams.

 'script_generate_dots.m' illustrates how these two functions are used for a systematic construction of dot arrays.

+The code may contain errors, in which case please report them to the author.
+Please use them at your own risk.

 For a reference to the theoretical aspect of this code, please cite DeWind et al. (2015) and Park et al. (2016).
 For a reference to the implementation, please cite Park (under review).

 DeWind, N. K., Adams, G. K., Platt, M. L., & Brannon, E. M. (2015).
 Modeling the approximate number system to quantify the contribution of visual stimulus features.
 Cognition, 142, 247–265. https://doi.org/10.1016/j.cognition.2015.05.016